angular/angular/aio/content/guide/static-query-migration.md

 This option was introduced to support creating embedded views on the fly.
 If you need to get ahold of a `TemplateRef` in a query to create a view dynamically, you won't be able to do so in `ngAfterViewInit`.
 Change detection has already run on that view, so creating a new view with the template will cause an `ExpressionHasChangedAfterChecked` error to be thrown.
 In this case, you will want to set the `static` flag to `true` and create your view in `ngOnInit`.

+Note: Selecting this option means that query results nested in `*ngIf` or `*ngFor` will not be found by the query.
+These results are only retrievable after change detection runs.

 ### ​Why generate {static: false}?
 Isn't that the default?